 “Taking pictures is savoring life intensely, every hundredth of a second.”

 Cheers to getting out and putting these night sky photography tips to use and big thanks to Ryan for the tutorial.
 We’d be hyped to see what you come up with, wherever you are in this great big world.
 Tag us on Instagram @magn3tic with your faves and we’ll be sure to share them up.

 Night Sky Photography Examples of the Milky Way from Fiji

 As promised here are some examples of Ryan’s night sky photography from one of his recent trips to Fiji.
 Click on the images to see them at full resolution.

 As always, if you have additional feedback or some night photography tips that have worked well for you, please share them in the comments below.
-To see more of Ryan’s adventures check his recent Creative Inspiration Interview here on the MAGNETIC Field.
+To see more of Ryan’s adventures check his recent Creative Development Interview here on the MAGNETIC Field.